voycel/Asset_Tracker/task.md

 *   Create test plans for verifying the functionality of implemented features.
 *   Plan for user acceptance testing and iteration based on feedback.
 *   Document best practices for future development and maintenance.

 ---

+## Technical Notes on Recent Fixes

+### Authentication and WorkspaceId Issues

+The application was experiencing authentication errors when running locally, particularly related to the workspaceId not being properly set in the user object.
+This was causing "Workspace ID not found for user" errors in API requests.

+**Changes Made:**
+1. Added the `isAuthenticated` middleware to all asset-related routes
+2. Improved the local authentication middleware to provide better debugging information
+3. Ensured the workspaceId is properly set in the user object for all API requests
+4. Added code to use the workspaceId from the authenticated user when making API requests

+### Date Handling Issues

+The application was experiencing 500 errors when updating assets due to improper date handling.
+The error "value.toISOString is not a function" indicated that the dateAcquired field was not being properly converted to a Date object.

+**Changes Made:**
+1. Updated the `updateAsset` and `createAsset` methods in `storage.ts` to properly handle date fields
+2. Added robust date validation and conversion to ensure dates are properly formatted
+3. Added error handling to gracefully handle invalid date formats
+4. Improved error logging to provide more detailed error messages

+### General Improvements

+1. Enhanced error handling throughout the application
+2. Added detailed logging to help diagnose issues
+3. Improved API routes with proper middleware and validation
+4. Added better error responses with specific error messages

+These changes have significantly improved the stability and reliability of the application when running locally, particularly for asset creation and updates.

+---